 Between June and November 2019, women, their families and friends, and healthcare professionals put forward their questions about the time before, during or after pregnancy with diabetes of any type.
 The project team received over 1,100 questions!

 From the submitted questions, the team identified a long-list of questions which remain unanswered by research.
-Between May and July 2020, through an interim survey, the team invited women, their families and friends, and healthcare professionals to read the questions and pick the ones they feel are most important.
+Between May and July 2020, through an interim survey, the team invited women, their families and friends, and healthcare professionals to read the 60 questions and pick the ones they feel are most important.
 The project team received over 600 completed surveys!

-‘The questions we are putting forward in this survey are those which people who live with or are concerned by diabetes and pregnancy have told us they would like answers to.
-They are not from researchers or pharmaceutical companies.’ ~ Dr Goher Ayman, project co-lead, National Perinatal Epidemiology Unit, Nuffield Department of Population Health, University of Oxford.
+‘The questions in this interim survey were those which people who live with or are concerned by diabetes and pregnancy have told us they would like answers to.
+They were not from researchers or pharmaceutical companies.’ ~ Dr Goher Ayman, project co-lead, National Perinatal Epidemiology Unit, Nuffield Department of Population Health, University of Oxford.

 The project is following an established process developed by the James Lind Alliance, an initiative that aims to help direct research funding towards the issues that matter most to patients and clinicians.